-WHY CHOOSE PORTLAND STONE?
+WHY CHOOSE PORTLAND STONE STEPS?

 Over the years we have worked with many different varieties of natural stone that are used in paving and walling projects, including Limestone and Sandstone.
 For sheer beauty and durability, though, we would choose Portland Stone above all others.
-The uniformity of colour, high density, low porosity and sheer versatility make it our preferred choice for any paving or stone cladding project.
+The uniformity of colour, high density, low porosity and sheer versatility make it our preferred choice for any paving or stone step project.

 THE BENEFITS OF PORTLAND STONE

-PORTLAND STONE STEPS
+BESPOKE STONE STEPS

 The stone may be cleanly sawn and accurately drilled to accept railings or other metalwork, either in situ or to a prepared site drawing.